brunoyui/text-to-SQL-pm/README.md

 # Applying Text-to-SQL in Process Mining: Leveraging Natural Language for Data Insights

-This repository includes the resources referenced in the paper, as well as complementary content.
+This repository includes the resources referenced in the paper, as well as complete results for metrics Exact Match Accuracy (EM) and Execution Accuracty (EX) for Portuguese and English language.
 Bellow the details of each resource:

 - dataset:
     - text2sql4pm.tsv: contains all data in tsv format file